zld3002/c0lang/cc0/README.txt

     $ ./configure

+   $ make [ MLTON=true ]  # build the cc0 compiler, coin, code, gc, runtimes,
+                          # and libraries
+                          # optional MLTON=true argument uses MLton instead of
+                          # SML/NJ as a compiler (required to use libraries
+                          # with coin and code)

-    $ make            # build the cc0 compiler, gc, runtimes, and libraries [ $ make libs       # build the libraries separately (libpng required for libimg) ] [ $ make cc0-mlton  # build cc0 with mlton, for standalone binary export ]
+ [ $ make libs            # build the libraries separately ]
+ [                        # (libpng required for libimg) ]
-    $ make check      # run the regression suite

-    $ make coin       # build the interactive toplevel
+   $ make check           # run the regression suite (currently requires MLton) [ $ make checkc0rt ]     # run the regression suite on the c0rt runtime
-    $ make code       # build the debugger
-  [ $ make coin-exec  # build the interpreter ]
-  [ $ make checkcoin  # run the regression suite on the interpreter ]
+ [ $ make checkbare ]     # run the regression suite on the bare runtime [ $ make checkunsafe ]   # run the regression suite on the unsafe runtime

  [ $ cd vm; make          # build c0vm, must run make libs first ]
  [ $ make checkvm         # test cc0 -b together with c0vm ]

+ [ $ make coin-exec MLTON=true # build the interpreter ]
+ [ $ make checkcoin            # run the regression suite on the interpreter ]

 If all tests succeed, you can roll out the current build with:

    $ make install    # install binaries, libs, runtimes, and include files

 Alternatively, to only roll out the current libraries, you can run:

    $ make install-libs

 NB: to run make check, you may need to put MLton on your PATH, e.g., by adding /afs/andrew/usr/wlovas/public/mlton/usr/bin to it on Andrew.

-NB: "make check" tests the default runtime.
-You can also run "make checkbare" to test the bare runtime, "make checkc0rt" to test the c0rt runtime, or "make checkunsafe" to check the unsafe runtime.  "make checkall" tests them all.
+NB: "make check" tests the default runtime (currently c0rt, so "make check" and "make checkc0rt" do the same thing).
-The regression testing for the unsafe runtime has falled behind: some test cases should be disabled for this.
-We recommend only c0rt (the default) and bare (omitting the garbage collector).

 The compiler is built as bin/cc0, installed as $(PREFIX)/bin/cc0.
 Libraries and runtimes are placed in lib/* and runtime/*, and